bohotina/documentation/source/_docs/terminus/scripting.md

 ## Bash Variables

-One of the ways Terminus can be used in script is the generation of environment variables.
+One of the ways Terminus can be used in scripting is the generation of variables.
 In the example below, we use the output of `terminus multidev:list` to create an environment variable with all our multidev environments:

 ```bash
 PANTHEON_MULTIDEV_LIST="$(terminus multidev:list -n ${TERMINUS_SITE} --format=list --field=Name)"